 We will also continue to revise the thesaurus as terminology and its use changes, and we welcome feedback.
 If you disagree with a preferred term choice or relationship or notice that a relationship or synonym is missing, please tell us.

 Who manages the thesaurus?
 How are the terms selected/created and revised?

 The Thesaurus was originally created in 2008 by Amanda Stevens and other cataloguers at the Anchor Archive Zine Library in Kjipuktuk, Mikmaki (also known as Halifax, NS, Canada) as we were cataloguing the library’s zine collection.
 In 2020 it evolved into a collective project of the international zine librarian community.
-Now a volunteer Editorial Collective maintains and updates the Thesaurus, consulting with others as needed.
+Now a volunteer Editorial Collective maintains and updates the Thesaurus, inviting input from others.

 How can I get involved with or contribute to the Thesaurus?

 As a collectively run, volunteer project, your participation and contributions are greatly appreciated!
 Here are some ways you can get involved.